dmo575/social_website/README.md

 - **Authentication**: I have a system that handles basic authentication of users and sessions.
 - **Hasing passwords**: I make sure I just store a hash to a password.
 - **Expirable session IDs**: Session IDs have an expiration date, so a client cannot log in once and stay logged in forever.
 - **Re-generating session IDs**: Session IDs have a refresh countdown, meaning even when logged in, the server is always re-generating the session ID every some time.
-This means that if a client is constantly online, the sessionId will still periodically change, stablishing a limited timeframe for any attacker who want to try to guess the sessionId.
+This means that if a client is constantly online, the sessionId will still periodically change, stablishing a limited timeframe for any attacker who wants to try to guess the sessionId.
 - **Sanitazing userame/password characters**: I do some basic sanitation before interacting with the DAO in order to look for SQL queries.
 WIP.
+- **PreparedStatement**: I make sure to always use JDBC's Prepared statements for queries that involve user input.
+PreparedStatement's interface sanitizes input by design (setInt, setString, ...).

 **Sequrity - TODO**:
 - Adding some authorization so I can have admin accounts.